anTONIazupa/YeeHaw/README.md

 # How the idea came about:

-With half of the team memebers only have a limited knowledge of coding, it was definite that arduino should be included in the project.
-Origianlly we thought of "What do cowbows and the wild west need", and we got to farming, as it was a ver important part for the agricultural society at that time.
-Farms are home to a lot of cattle, and the idea of keeping track of the cattle was made.
-Originally, this device was meant to keep cattle within a certain readius of a point and then alert a guard dog if one straed from the point in order to bring it back to the herd.
+With half of the team memebers only having a limited knowledge of coding, we really wanted arduino to be included in the project.
+Originally we thought of "What do cowboys and the wild west need?", and we got to farming.
+Farms are home to a lot of cattle, and so the idea of keeping track of the cattle was made.
+Originally, this device was meant to keep cattle within a certain radius of a point and then alert a guard dog if one strayed from the point in order to bring it back to the herd.
 However, after having heard of Radar.IO, we expanded that idea to a map with plots for the cows within that area, and the alert would then be given to the farmers themselves instead.

 # Goal
 ## General process of app